Where the Past Belongs

-“Contacts,” he responded indifferent to her silent inquiry.
+“Contacts,” he responded indifferently to her silent inquiry.
 “The less attention I bring to myself today, the better.”

 “So normal that it’s boring,” Madeline said, repeating his words from the night before.
 “Got it.”

-It took about 40 minutes to drive to her old apartment.
+It took about forty minutes to drive to her old apartment.
 Levi insisted they stop at a well-known bakery along the way to pick up some breakfast.
-She questioned as to why they just didn’t go through one of the dozen or so fast food drive-thrus instead, to which Levi wrinkled his nose, obviously disgusted by the suggestion.
+She questioned as to why they didn’t just go through one of the dozen or so fast food drive-thrus instead, to which Levi wrinkled his nose, disgusted by the suggestion.
 When they arrived at her old building, Levi parked right out front next to Madeline’s old Acura, and they approached her front door arm-in-arm.
 He removed something from his pocket and slipped it into the lock.
 Madeline didn’t see what it was, but the door opened right up as if with the actual key.
-They stepped through promptly and he shut the door behind them, locking it.
+They stepped through promptly and locked the door behind them.

-“The kitchen didn't look touched the night I came to pick up your things,” he shouted from down the hall, “You’ll want to double check that though.”
+“The kitchen didn't look touched the night I came to pick up your things,” he shouted from her bedroom, “You’ll want to double check that though.”

-Madeline nodded wordlessly, and finished packing her things back into her purse.
+Madeline nodded wordlessly and finished packing her things back into her purse.
 In a daze, she stood up and walked into the kitchen.
-Levi was right, the kitchen looked the same as she had left it before she went to bed that night.
+Levi was right; the kitchen looked the same as she’d left it before bed that night.
 Swinging her purse over her shoulder, she headed slowly down the short hallway to her room, steeling herself for what she was about to see.
-She remember how everything was thrown all over when they busted in.
-Her dresser drawers had been flung open and emptied, leaving clothes strewn everywhere.
+She remembered how the kidnappers had scattered her belongings.
+How her dresser drawers had been flung open and emptied, leaving clothes strewn everywhere.

 She wasn’t expecting the sight that met her when she rounded the corner.